tc-ca/Power-Pages-WET-Template/README.md

 ### Portal Languages
 - English.
 Change the Code to 'en'
 - French.
 Change the Code to 'fr'
-Note: You may have duplicate English and French records.
+> ⚠️ **fail to set up the languages and their codes will result the header now showing.** You may have duplicate English and French records.
 Please delete the unused ones.
 ### Site Settings
 - DateTime/DateFormat
 ### Content Snippets